Environment โ

 File layout โ

-The .apps/ folder is produced by Sync.
+The .mono/apps/ folder is produced by Sync.
 Each app brings its own env file, alongside the root env files:

 mono-vue-remote/